 Welcome to Year 6P!

-After a fantastic first half term, we are excited to back in school and continuing on our learning journey.
-This half term we will be continuing learning about WW1 as well as electricity, Vocation and commitment and continuing our Macbeth study!
-We will also be getting ready for Advent and the build up to Christmas.
+After a fantastic first term, we are excited to back in school and continuing on our learning journey.
+This half term we will be learning about Europe and which countries are eco-friendly and learning about what we can do to make the world a greener place!
+As well as this, we will also be looking at light in Science, the local church and community in RE and looking at traditional tales in English!

 Class Teacher: Miss Percival:

 Here's what we'll be learning next half term:

 In the Spring term we will be recapping calculations and applying them to real life situations, we will also be focusing on Fractions, Decimals and Percentages, measurements and converting.

 It is vital that children know their times tables and practice their mental arithmetic.